sonoware/sidescantools/README.md

 - `View Processed Data`: Initiates data viewer to inspect the raw input data, bottom line detection, slant range and EGN corrected data of the currently selected file.

 ### Georeferencing and image generation
-- Tick `Use processed Data` if above processing steps should be applied, otherwise an ordinary waterfall image based on the raw data will be created
+- Tick `Use processed Data` if above processing steps should be applied, otherwise a waterfall image based on the raw data will be created
 - `Dynamic Chunking` chooses number of pings within one chunk for georeferencing based on distance between GPS points.
-Only apply when GPS data are bad.
+Only apply when GPS data are bad!
 If unticked, chunk size is 5 pings.
-- Untick `UTM` is you prefer WGS84 (unprojected)
+- Untick `UTM` if you prefer WGS84 (unprojected)
 - Tick `Polynomial` if homographic transformation doesn't work.
 Sometimes, if e.g. vessel movement is irregular, the polynomial tranformation type works more reliable.
 If in doubt, compare geotiff with the (ungeoreferenced) waterfall image.
 - `Apply Custom Colormap`: Select from a range of colormaps; if unticked, greyscale values are used
 - `Generate Geotiff`: Uses gdal reproject (with either homography or polynomial order 1) and ground control points (gcps) to georeference data chunk wise and export as Geotiff
 - `Include raw data in waterfall image`: produces additional png with raw undprocessed data
 - `Generate Waterfall Image`: Generates a non-georeferenced png file from processed data.
 Adjust chunk size if you need one file instead of several.
+#### Important Note: If the file is shorter than wide (i.e., number of pings < number of samples for both channels) the georeferencing doesn't work!

 # About
 SidescanTools is an open-source software project by [GEOMAR](https://www.geomar.de/ghostnetbusters) and [sonoware](https://www.sonoware.de/news/2024-12-06_uebergabe_foerderbescheid/) funded by the AI Fund of the State of Schleswig-Holstein.